Run inspections

 Run code inspection with Qodana

 which is bundled and enabled in PhpStorm by default.
-If the relevant features aren't available, make sure that you didn't disable the plugin.
+If the relevant features are not available, make sure that you did not disable the plugin.
 For more information, refer to Open plugin settings.

 You can inspect your code locally or remotely using Qodana.
 The main use case for Qodana is to perform resource-intensive code analysis remotely, on a CI/CD server.
 However, you can also run the same analysis in the IDE to make sure that you have the same results, and to be able to locate the detected issues in your source code.